kngurley25/professional-readme/README.md

 To use this application:
 1. Invoke application start with 'node index.js' command
 1. Answer command line prompts
-1. View README.md generated in ./dist directory
+1. View the generated README markdown file in the distribution directory (./dist)

-View this walk-through on how to use the professional-readme application.
+View this walk-through on how to use the professional-readme application:
 [Demo Video](https://watch.screencastify.com/v/oI1F4ET2Ai1VPf89MNb7)

 ## Technologies